MShahzadMughal/python-online-ide/README.md

 ## Licensing
-The whole project is licensed under a GNU AGPL v3.0 license.
+The whole project is licensed under a GNU Affero GPL v3.0 license.
 See `LICENSE` file for more details.

 ### Dependencies